MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.fr-fr/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 ---
 lab:
-  title: Charger des données dans Power BI Desktop
+  title: "Charger des données dans Power\_BI Desktop"
-  module: Module 3 - Clean, Transform, and Load Data in Power BI ms.openlocfilehash: aced37b7bfdd2ccf94a9d3e7bdb8f8ff7013c125 ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
+  module: 'Module 3 - Clean, Transform, and Load Data in Power BI'
-ms.translationtype: HT
-ms.contentlocale: fr-FR
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "146650223"
 ---

 # <a name="load-data-in-power-bi-desktop"></a>**Charger des données dans Power BI Desktop**

-**La durée estimée de ce labo est de 45 minutes.**
+**La durée estimée pour effectuer ce tutoriel est de 45 minutes.**

-Dans ce labo, vous allez commencer à appliquer des transformations à chacune des requêtes créées dans le labo précédent.
-Vous appliquerez ensuite les requêtes pour charger chacune d’elles sous forme de table dans le modèle de données.
+In this lab you will commence apply transformations to each of the queries created in the previous lab.
+You will then apply the queries to load each as a table to the data model.

 Dans ce labo, vous allez découvrir comment :